cloudmesh/cloudmesh-pi-burn/README.md

     cms burn install

-        installs a program to shring img files.
+        installs a program to shrink img files.
 THis is useful, after you created a backup to make the backup smaller and allow faster burning in case of recovery

     cms burn load --device=DEVICE

         loads the sdcard into the USB drive.
 Thi sis similar to loading a cdrom drive.
-It s the oposite to eject
+It s the opposite to eject

     cms burn format --device=DEVICE

         formats the SDCard in the specified device.
 Be careful it is the correct device.  cms burn info will help you to identifying it

     cms burn mount [--device=DEVICE] [--os=OS]